Red House eviction defense: December 2020 deescalation

-2021
+Later events

-As of February 20, 2021, there were still people, many of them homeless, camping at the property and on an adjacent empty lot.
-Neighbors and local residents complained of harassment, vandalism, and personal threats by occupiers, and some emailed the city government asking that the area be cleared.
-The family raised $315,000 through GoFundMe, the Kinneys received the money but won’t use it to buy back the house.
+As of February 20, 2021, people — many of them homeless — remained encamped on the property and an adjacent empty lot.
+Neighbors and local residents complained of harassment, vandalism, and personal threats by occupiers; some emailed the city government asking that the area be cleared.
+The family raised at least $315,000 through GoFundMe; the Kinneys received the money but it is unclear what happened to it thereafter.

-On November 15, 2023, title to the property was transferred to "Kinney Ross Metcalf Enick International" trust for the sum of $345,000.
+On November 15, 2023, the property's title was transferred to "Kinney Ross Metcalf Enick International" trust for the sum of $345,000.

+In August 2026, William Kinney III was arrested after reportedly harassing and threatening to shoot employees and contractors building affordable housing on the neighboring property.
+During the search, officers discovered several weapons and body armor.
+Kinney was charged with several counts of being a felon in possession of a firearm.
+Self Enhancement Inc., the nonprofit developer of the adjoining property, also obtained a temporary restraining order and then a preliminary injunction against Kinney.